 • SA5 observes that, although a similar naming is used, the above IE/attribute are associated with different procedures and message contexts.
 From the SA5 perspective, no immediate issues are identified with this usage.

+SA5 confirm that reuse existing PLMN list defined in TS 28.622 and TS 32.422 for the geographical area can addresses RAN3’s case for NTN MDT area scope.

+SA5 observes that TS 38.413 defines multiple IEs for PLMN list.
+SA5 would like to ask RAN3 to clarify any potential relationships between these IEs, the Signalling Based MDT PLMN List and NTN PLMN list.

 SA5 is open to further discussion should additional clarification be needed.

 2 Actions